-She has been a board member of the European Maritime Law Organisation since 2008.
+She was the President of the Malta Maritime Law Association from 2008 until 2022, and has been a board member of the European Maritime Law Organisation since 2008.
 In 2012, 2014 and 2015 she was awarded Best in Shipping Law at the European Women in Business Law Awards held in London.
-From 2000 to 2010 she was the Chairman of the Pilotage Board and was responsible for the drafting of the Pilotage Regulations 2003.
+From 2000 to 2010 she was the Chairman of the Pilotage Board and responsible for the drafting of the Pilotage Regulations 2003.
 In 2013 she was appointed Honorary Patron of the Malta Law Academy.
-In 2014 she was elected to the Executive Council of the CMI.
-In 2015 she was appointed Director of the Malta Maritime Forum.
-She is currently the co-Chair of the CMI IWG on International Recognition of Judicial Sales and CMI Co-Ordinator of the project at UNCITRAL.
-She is a member of the CMI IWG on Arrest of Ships and was Chair of the IWG on Ship Finance Security Practices.
-In October 2018 she was awarded the Honorary Membership of the Croatian Maritime Law Association.
-In November 2018 she was elected Vice President of the CMI at a General Assembly meeting at the IMO in London.
+In 2014 she was elected to the Executive Council of the Comité Maritime International (CMI).
+She was one of the founding members of the Malta Maritime Forum in 2015.
+She has been the co-Chair of the CMI IWG on International Recognition of Judicial Sales and the chief co-ordinator for the CMI in Working Group V1 at UNCITRAL which was deliberating and working on the CMI Beijing Draft on Judicial Sales of Ships.
+In December 2022 the United Nations General Assembly adopted the UN Convention on the International Effects of Judicial Sales of Ships.